tidepool/assessment-client/README.md

 * Install the dev dependencies and client-side javascript dependencies:

         npm install && bower install

+* Run the jquery-amd code from the root of your client folder to create an amd wrapper for the jqueryui components

+        jqueryui-amd app/components/jquery-ui

 * Go to the OAuthProvider project (api-server)